htmfilho/sports/_drafts/2023-07-15-endurun-sport.md

 ![ENDURrun Sport 2023](/sports/images/posts/endurrun-sport-2023.jpg)

 What is great about running is the countless variety of challenges we can face out there.
 There are races of all distances, all terrains, elevations, weather, and even all together in a single event.
 That's the case of ENDURrun, a staged race that offers something different every day for 7 days.
 I had the privilege of competing at the Sport edition this summer, which covers 80km of paved paths, trails, and tracks in different locations in the Waterloo region.
-This half the distance of the Ultimate edition, which challenges runners to complete 100 miles in a week.
+This is half the distance of the Ultimate edition, which challenges runners to complete 100 miles in a week.

 <!-- more -->